Articles in this section

 Setting your service rates

 When setting your service rates, bill your full appointment fee on claim forms, even if that amount exceeds your contracted rate.
-The reason for this is that insurance payers will pay your contracted rate and will write-off the remaining balance.
+Insurance payers will pay your contracted rate and will write off the remaining balance.

 Filing claims with both your organization NPI and individual NPI

-• Navigate to Settings > Profile & Security > Clinical
+1. Navigate to Settings > Profile > Clinical info

 Note: Each clinician that will be billing insurance in a group practice will need to enter this in their respective account.